Introduction

 Step 1: Prepare the Solution

-Mix a few drops of mild dish soap into a bowl of warm water.
-The heat helps to enhance the soap’s cleaning power.
+Begin by combining a few drops of mild dish soap with a bowl of warm water.
+The heat enhances the soap’s effectiveness.

 Step 2: Test the Solution

-Before applying it broadly, test the solution on a hidden section of your carpet to ensure it won’t cause any discoloration or harm.
+Before applying it broadly, test the mixture on an inconspicuous area of your carpet to ensure it won’t cause any discoloration or damage.

 Step 3: Blot the Stain

-Dip a clean cloth or sponge into the soapy solution, then wring it out to avoid soaking the carpet.
+Using a clean cloth or sponge, dip it into the soapy solution and wring it out to avoid excess moisture on the carpet.

-Gently blot the stained area, starting from the edges and working inward to reduce the chance of spreading the stain further.
+Gently blot the stained area, starting from the outer edges and working your way inward to minimize the risk of spreading the stain.

 Step 4: Rinse the Area